hq-tr/two_body_potential/README.md

 ## DESCRIPTION

-- This is a routine for various calculation regarding two-body pseudopotentials.
+- This is a routine for various calculation regarding one- and two-body pseudopotentials on Landau levels.
 It can evaluate variational energy (with `expectvalue.jl`) and ED (with `sphere_FQHE.jl`).

 - This incorporate the routines in `/sphere_FQHE_parallel/` and `/expectvalue/` into a single Julia library.
-However, at the moment the Julia routine is far from optimized and can't stand up to the other two C++ routines.

-- The ultimate goal is to incorporate two-body and one-body potentials into a single ED routine.
+It has been optimize and is on par with these C++ routines.
+The Julia routines also has additional features not present in their C++ counterparts.

 ## USAGE